Br4z/Gray_notes/notes/personal.Books.The Linux command line.7-Redirection.md

 ---

-If we enter cat with no arguments, it reads from standard input, and since standard input is, by default, attached to the keyboard, it’s waiting for us to type something.
+If we enter cat with no arguments, it reads from standard input, and since standard input is, by default, attached to the keyboard, it's waiting for us to type something.
 If we typed something and press `CTRL + d` to tell cat that it has reached end of file (EOF) on standard input.

 > We can use this behavior to create short text files.

 ---

-Let’s try redirecting standard input.
+Let's try redirecting standard input.

 ```bash
 cat < lazy_dog.txt